emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

     near deploy crossword.friend.testnet --wasmFile res/my_crossword.wasm

 Congratulations, you've deployed the smart contract!
-Note that Axion CLI will output a link to [Axion Explorer](https://explorer.near.org/) where you can inspect details of the transaction.
+Note that Fermi CLI will output a link to [Fermi Explorer](https://explorer.near.org/) where you can inspect details of the transaction.

 Lastly, let's run this command again and notice that the `code_hash` is no longer all ones.
 This is the hash of the smart contract deployed to the account.